Terminology and Standards – ISO 704, ISO 1087 & More

 - Structural and classification standards (e.g. IEC 61355)

-ISO 704 – Principles of Terminology Work
+ISO 704 – Principles of terminology work

-Further reading: The semiotic triangle
+Further reading: The semiotic triangle – term, concept and object

-ISO 1087 – Terminological Concepts
+ISO 1087 – Terminological concepts

 While ISO 704 describes the methodological approach, ISO 1087 defines the terminological concepts themselves.
 It serves as a conceptual reference framework for terminology work.